temporalio/proposals/typescript/schedules.md

     startWorkflow: {
       workflowId: 'biz-id',
       type: myWorkflow,
-      input: ['sorry this is the only thing reused, chad 😄'], },
+      args: ['sorry this is the only thing reused, chad 😄'], },
   },
   policies: {